-SUMMARY
+7 SUMMARY

-The AutoMod simulation system provides the ability to define the physical elements of a system using CAD-like graphics and the logical portion of the system using a powerful procedural language.
-A typical user can be three to ten times more productive using AutoMod in comparison to using any other simulation language.
-The accuracy and degree of detail with respect to movement systems is unequaled.
+AutoMod is an industrial-oriented simulation system that provides the ability to define the physical elements of a system using CAD-like graphics and the logical portion of the system using a powerful procedural language.
+The results are that a typical user can be three to ten times more productive using AutoMod in comparison to using any other simulation language.
+The accuracy and degree of detail with respect to movement systems is unequalled

 AutoMod allows the construction of very large, complex models.
-In fact, the AutoMod language has proven that the larger the project, the more benefits AutoMod has over alternative approaches.
+In fact, AutoMod's structured language has proven that the larger the project, the more benefits AutoMod has over alternative approaches.

-AutoMod provides real-time, 3-D graphic animation.
-There are no limits to the views or the size of graphics.
-The degree of animation realism is also unmatched, as AutoMod provides light-sourced solid graphics with Zdepth sorting, showing all entities in correct relation to one another on the screen.
+AutoMod provides real, three-dimensional graphic animation.
+There are no limits to the views or the size of the picture to be shown.
+The degree of animation realism is also unmatched, as AutoMod provides light-sourced solid graphics with Z-depth sorting, showing all entities in correct relation to one another on the screen.

-Enhancing the AutoMod capabilities are the following extensions and utilities:
+Enhancing AutoMod's already robust capabilities are the following extensions and utilities:

-- AutoSched[TM] Provides a powerful manufacturing template for capacity planning. - AutoView A post-process animation package that allows you to create a directed "walkthrough" of the model by panning, zooming, and moving back and forth in time and space.
-The animation view can be attached to a moving model entity like a load or vehicle, providing a realistic view from the "inside" of a model. - AutoStat[TM] Provides enhanced analysis of the statistics generated by AutoMod by calculating minimums, maximums, confidence intervals, Design of Experiments (DOE), and warm-up period to determine model steady state.
+- Simulator Provides a powerful, manufacturing template for capacity planning. - AutoView AutoMod's post-process animation package that allows you to create a directed "walkthrough of the model by panning, zooming, and moving back and forth in time and space.
+The animation view can be attached to a moving model entity like a load or vehicle, providing a realistic view from the "inside" of a model. - AutoStat Provides enhanced analysis of the statistics generated by AutoMod by calculating minimums, maximums, confidence intervals, Design of Experiments (DOE), and warm-up determination to determine model steady state.